Putcho1994/UFox/docs/discadelta-algorithm.md

 ### Core Components
 - **Distance**: One-dimensional positive value.
-- **Cascade**: Additive cascading offset for the next segment start distance.
+- **Cascade**: Cascading remains distance for the next calculation.
 - **Delta**: Filling/sharing leftover distance to each segment.

 ## Use Cases